kosi-libs/Kodein/README2.md

 This comes with two important caveats:

- * Objects that are binded with `autoActivitySingleton` will always be injected according to **the last displayed activity**.
+ * Objects that are bound with `autoActivitySingleton` will always be injected according to **the last displayed activity**.
  * In your `Application` class, in the `onCreate` method, you must add this line:
     ```kotlin
     class MyActivity : Activity {